-I will continue to be fully committed to my duties of city of mayor and work diligently with the citizens of our great city to share the decision making with all vested parties (residents, elected officials, unions, department leaders, workers, staff, community organizations, small and big business leaders) Our community is growing stronger with a brighter future because of volunteers, community organizations, city businesses, and our city workers.
-Together we will make Lockport's future obtainable and sustainable for all of our residents in every ward.
+I will continue to be fully committed to my duties of city of mayor and work diligently with the citizens of our great city to share the decision making with all vested parties (residents, elected officials, unions, department leaders, workers, staff, community organizations, small and big business leaders).
+Our community is growing stronger with a brighter future because of volunteers, community organizations, city businesses, and our city workers.
+Together we will continue the progress we have made in making Lockport's future obtainable and sustainable for all of our residents and businesses in every ward.

 Community coalitions will allow us to move forward together through positive action like in areas of affordable housing, improvements of current housing conditions, and dealing with derelict or abandoned properties and beautifying public spaces.
 More citizen involvement on committees that are representative of the community promotes a vested interest in the community.
 Residents will become invested in the city and build public trust while addressing the needs of every citizen.
 Providing equitable services to all neighborhoods at all times, also demonstrates that every citizen matters and builds a sense of pride in the community.

 These are areas that we have started to address and will continue to build upon, as long as I have the honor of serving as mayor for our wonderful City of Lockport.
 I believe a stronger Lockport is made possible through stronger resident voice.